 Little Legal Help or Local News

 Ninety-eight percent (98%) of people who’ve been harmed in a hospital won’t be able to find an attorney to take their case, because of insufficient potential reward for the attorney.
 And local news media won’t investigate or report on their local hospitals because they earn big bucks from their advertising.
 So the general public has no idea that there’s a deadly epidemic of preventable harm occurring at their local hospital which threatens the life of everyone who is admitted there.
 In addition, hospital inspections are generally performed by an organization that is paid by the hospital (the Joint Commission), or by the state, which inspects infrequently and with advance notice.

 After learning all this I realized that everyone in our country is being victimized by our medical system, our legal system, the complicit media, and our state and federal governments.
 I knew things were bad… but I didn’t know HOW bad.
 Something needs to be done.
-NOW.
 But change often occurs only when large numbers of people become concerned about something that affects them.
 And this epidemic threatens everyone!
-So I founded the American Patient Rights Association, a nonprofit organization for patients by patients, to advocate for safe, fair, transparent health care.
+So I founded the American Patient Rights Association, a nonprofit organization for patients by patients, to advocate for safe, fair, transparent, affordable health care.
 Our mission is to save people from being killed or bankrupted by our broken medical system.
 You can help by joining our organization for free today and/or supporting our cause with a donation (any amount will do).
 Thank you.

 Ronald J. Liss, Founder